dosemedia/dev_coding_challenge/Dose-Digital-Assistant/README.md

 # dose-digital-assistant

-> An assistant for Dose
+> An assistant for Dose using voice recognition!

+The commands below allow you to build the app locally.
+You must use Chrome in order for the voice recognition to work.

 ## Build Setup